keploy/keploy/README.md

 ### Generate testcases
 To genereate testcases we just need to make some API calls.
 You can use [Postman](https://www.postman.com/), [Hoppscotch](https://hoppscotch.io/), or simply `curl`

+> Note : KTests are exported as files in the current directory(.) by default

 #### 1. Generate shortned url
 ```shell